Carnival Celebration current position

 Review of Carnival Celebration

-The 2022-built Carnival Celebration cruise ship is CCL fleet's second newest and largest liner of the Carnival XL-Class, scheduled for inauguration in November 2022.
-All the three units in this series are from the German shipbuilder Meyer Werft (shipyard Turku Finland).
+The 2022-built Carnival Celebration cruise ship is CCL fleet's second newest and largest liner of the Carnival XL-Class.
+All three units in this series are from the German shipbuilder Meyer Werft (shipyard Turku Finland).
 As with all other "Fun Ships", the shipowner is Carnival Corporation - the world's largest passenger shipping company.

 Carnival XL-Class ship design features a new (red-white-navy blue) hull and was created by the NYC-based naval architecture firm "Bluarch Architecture".
-Among world's largest passenger ships, the new liner has length 1130 ft (344 m), passenger capacity 5200 (lower berths) and boasts the most advanced maritime technologies as well as various fleet-first and industry-first innovations.
+Among the world's largest passenger ships, the Celebration has length 1130 ft (344 m), passenger capacity 5200 (lower berths) and boasts the most advanced maritime technologies as well as various fleet-first and industry-first innovations.

 Decks and Cabins